derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-22/06/2026 19:24:24 : 3 Database Admins walked into a NoSQL bar.
+23/06/2026 17:52:08 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call a parrot that says "Squawk!
-Pieces of nine!
-Pieces of nine!"?
-A parrot-ey error.
+Microsoft hold a bi-monthly internal "productive week" where they use Google instead of Bing.
 <!-- replace-with-joke ends -->